 - Underwater Camera– You’re going to have an amazing experience.
 Snapping at least a few quick shots to inspire jealously in all your buddies is a travel necessity!
 Just about any camera will work, but we really love our GoPro for adventures like these!
 If you want to know more about all the camera gear we carry we’ve got the full set up in detail for you here.

 - Wet Suit– Prime Manatee season is the winter months.
 Yes, it’s winter in Florida so chances are its going to be a good bit warmer than wherever you’re traveling from but it is still winter and spending a lot of time in the water you can get chiller than you might expect.
 Most tour companies will provide you with a suit if you’d like to wear one.
 We are passionate divers so we always bring our own for this trip I wore my Roxy Spring Suit, and DJ brought along his Neil Pryde front zip.

 - Snorkel Gear– This is another item that most definitely should be provided by your tour company.
 Bringing your own is a matter of personal preference.
 If you only dive or snorkel once a year its probably not worth the investment to buy your own.
-We spend a lot of time in and underwater.
+We spend a lot of time in and under the water.
 The idea of sharing a snorkel that a thousand strangers mouths have been on ( yes, I know they sanitize them) just doesn’t make me smile.
 We’re big fans of our US Divers gear.

 - Dry Bag- You’re on a boat, you’re stuff is going to get wet.
 Keep your change of clothes snacks, and other valuables safe from getting splashed by storing them in a dry bag.
 We carry an Overboard Dry Bag, and it hasn’t failed us yet*Travelers Tip- we learned the hard way, dry bags sold at Walamart are affordable, they also melt if it gets too hot.
 Invest your money wisely.